prakritj/ds105_wallstreetbets/index.md

 ### Obtaining Data

-We opted to use Python to obtain and analyse data, and used [PRAW](https://praw.readthedocs.io/en/stable/) to get our data from Reddit.
-It is very straightforward to use, the documentation is elaborate and well-written, and it stores post and comment data in objects with attributes.
-This made it very easy to store our data in Pandas Dataframes to organise and iterate over them. *need to expand on this*
+We opted to use Python to obtain and analyse data, and used [PRAW](https://praw.readthedocs.io/en/stable/), a wrapper for the reddit API, to get our data from Reddit.
+Being an API wrapper, it is very straightforward to use compared to dealing with the API mannually, featuring many quality-of-life features such as seeting a request limit of 60 per minute.
+Furthermore, the documentation is elaborate and well-written, and the wrapper stores post and comment data in objects with attributes.
+This made it very easy to store our data in Pandas Dataframes, a 2-D tabular data structure, to organise and iterate over them.
+This is far superior compared to just using the API raw where data is returned in a JSON format which is extremely messy and unncessarily difficult to deal with.

+*need to expand on this* Done? -William

 *talk about issue regarding more comments here briefly*.